-Located in Green Lake, Bongos Café serves authentic Caribbean cuisine in a causal beach in the middle of a city atmosphere.
+Located in Green Lake, Bongos Café serves authentic Caribbean cuisine in a casual beach in the middle of a city atmosphere.

 6501 Aurora Ave N,